yorevs/homesetup/docs/SHOWCASE.md

 functions.
 These aliases are defined in the `.aliasdef` file located in the `$HHS_DIR` folder.
 While you have the flexibility to manually edit this file, for the sake of this demonstration, the default definitions will be used.

-You can watch a demonstration of HomeSetup's functionality in the asciicast provided below:
+You can watch a demo of some of HomeSetup's features in the asciicast below:

 [![HomeSetup-Aliases](https://asciinema.org/a/583777.svg)](https://asciinema.org/a/583777)